-I. General Inorganic Chemistry.
-Required.-The course includes a thorough study of the principal elements and their compounds, their occurrence in nature, preparation in the laboratory, etc.; also an introduction to the study of qualitative analysis.
-Sophomore year, six hours a week, counted in the course as three.
+General Inorganic Chemistry.-The course includes a thorough study of the principal elements and their compounds, their occurrence in nature, preparation in the laboratory, etc.; also an introduction to the study of qualitative analysis.
+One year, six hours a week, counted in the course as three.
+Required of sophomores, except where students have already had one year in chemistry.
+Students entering college with one year of high-school chemistry will be excused from this course, but will not receive a credit for the same.